KEN-ALL/kenall-js/README.md

 ### Usage from within the plain-old JavaScript

+> [!NOTE]
+> As of v2.0.0, Internet Explorer is no longer supported.

 All you need is put a `<script>` tag that refers to the script bundle as follows:

 ```html